polkadot-developers/polkadot-docs/develop/smart-contracts/wasm-ink.md

 ### Constructors

-Constructors are functions that execute once when deploying the contract, used to initialize the contract’s state.
-Each contract must have at least one constructor, though multiple constructors are allowed to provide different initialization options.
+Constructors are functions that execute once when deploying the contract and are used to initialize the contract’s state.
+Each contract must have at least one constructor, though multiple constructors can provide different initialization options.

 Example: